 A methodical approach delivers accurate results

-As noted elsewhere in our website, we provide a number of manual and aerial inspection services to customers.
+Sniffer provides a number of manual and aerial inspection services to customers.
 This work usually entails multiple visits to the same site in a year - many requiring our pilots to be onsite to perform aerial emissions or other aerial inspections.
 Since we own and utilize the industry's most advanced drone platforms and sensors, our customers began asking us to perform drone-based aerial mapping for their operations while onsite.
-Customers found our work to be highly accurate and found our work decreased their costs and improved their operations.
+Customers reported our work to be highly accurate and found our services decreased their costs and improved their operations.
 Our aerial mapping work has since grown, along with our capabilities.

 3D models (digital elevation, surface, terrain)